luisico/gold-standard-images/README.md

 ## Post-processors

-Providers might need some post-processing to convert artifacts to the appropiate format.
+Providers might need some post-processing to convert artifacts to the appropriate format.
 The following is a list of dependencies.

 ### qemu-img